 Faculty and students in Loyola Marymount University’s Biology Department began work this fall on a study designed to advance fundamental knowledge of how proteins get into the mitochondria.

-Funded by a $323,775 grant from the National Institutes of Health National Institute of General Medical Sciences, the researchers are using a yeast model to examine how Aim32—a recently characterized protein of unknown function—gets into the mitochondria and its role in generating new mitochondria.
+Funded by a $323,775 grant from the National Institutes of Health (NIH) National Institute of General Medical Sciences, the researchers are using a yeast model to examine how Aim32—a recently characterized protein of unknown function—gets into the mitochondria and its role in generating new mitochondria.

-“We think that this protein may play a major role in one of the pathways used to get proteins into the mitochondria,” says Deepa Dabir, associate professor of biology and principal investigator on the project.
+“We think that this protein may play a major role in one of the pathways used to get proteins into the mitochondria,” said Deepa Dabir, associate professor of biology and principal investigator on the project.
 “No one has studied this protein.
 Once we have a basic understanding, we can start to understand disease.“

 The mitochondria is considered the powerhouse of the cell, because that’s where most of the energy for all our cellular needs is produced.
 That energy fuels all our body’s activity from thinking in the brain to the muscles that allow us to walk.
 Without it, we wouldn’t be able to perform any daily activities.